United Arab EmiratesJune 26, 2018

 The UAE possesses the most advanced missile defense assets in the Gulf region as the only country outside the United States to deploy a THAAD battery and the first GCC country to deploy the Patriot PAC-3.
 Abu Dhabi currently deploys a mixture of Patriot GEM-T and PAC-3 missiles for terminal point defense, and THAAD for extended range and potential exoatmospheric engagements.
 The UAE posses an unknown number of MIM 23-Hawks that are capable of defending against low and medium altitude airborne threats such as aircraft and missiles .
 The UAE also purchased two AN/TPY-2 radars to provide sensing and situational awareness.
 The United States also deploys two of its own Patriot PAC-3 batteries to the UAE to provide additional defense.

-Air Defense Capabilities in the UAE
+United Arab Emirate’s Air Defense Capabilities

 |Blowpipe||Short-Range Air Defense||Unknown||Man-Portable|